 Most of us are in the middle of these two ends.
 Personally, knowing the destruction consumerism takes on the environment or about specific companies that are exploiting or otherwise harming people, I avoid shopping, and shop carefully when necessary.
 But I will happily drive four hours to a cabin for yet another weekend away.
 The twinge of guilt I might feel about the amount of pollution I'm creating is no match for the enjoyment of the trip.
 And since it’s not my car, and I’ve never even owned a car, I can continue to foster and be praised for the illusion of extraordinary environmentalism, falling into the trap of loving honour more than loving the Good.
 I can be good to the environment worldwide, then add to the air pollution in my own province.
 I know what's right, what I should do, but I'm happy to add some future misery to my world.
 This is a complex continuum that dictates how happy we can be harming others, refraining from harm, and actively helping others.

 Second for consideration is our drive, how much pleasure we get from our effort, from hard work.
-This is alluded to by Mill (and earlier by Nietzsche) in his acknowledgment that pleasure can come from excitement or tranquility.
+This is alluded to by Mill (and later by Nietzsche) in his acknowledgment that pleasure can come from excitement or tranquility.
 Those who prefer excitement are more willing to accept some pain in order to get a higher intensity of pleasure.
 They’ll work for their joys which could encompass anything from the physical pain of falling repeatedly trying to learn new skateboard tricks to the mental angst of struggling to understand a complex film or song.
 They get a rush from the challenge.
 They set their sights higher, but take a chance at greater disappointment or even death.
 People content with tranquility want less pain for their pleasures.
 They aim for security over intensity.
 They might prefer simpler, more mainstream art forms, and easier pastimes that are safe and effortless to enjoy, unable to grasp others’ intentional choice to actually be harmed for fun.

 This continuum might also be useful for understanding relationships.
 The high drive type might be willing to tolerate, or enjoy even, arguments for the sake of a greater depth or intensity of relationship, and like existentialists, call their trials with knowledge of the self and other authenticity, and take, as a reward of sorts, a stance of superiority over those who can live without the angst.
 The more tranquil might lean towards a pleasant, low maintenance relationship, content with trivial discourse, careful not to rile anyone up with pointed questions.
 This type might be considered painfully dull by a someone seeking greater intensity.
 Some philosophies, like Taoism, suggest we should be able to see all people as equally valuable and interesting.
 But the Tao is not a philosophy for the driven.